Anaplan-Initiatives/mycroft/README.md

 class Incrementor(BaseWorker):

     """
     Simple worker.
 Increments a number by a value.
-Value is passed as a parameter called increment)
+Value is passed as a parameter called increment.
     """

     def __init__(self, name = None, increment = 1, **kwargs):